eproxus/unite/README.md

 unite
 =====

-A modern unit test runner for Erlang
+A modern test runner for Erlang